 - RESTful change management API

-Eclipse, web UI, and client for Visual Studio usage for work item creation and tracking
+Eclipse, web client, and client for Microsoft Visual Studio IDE usage for work item creation and tracking

-Manage development tasks (defects, enhancements, tasks, stories, etc.) with ease in the Eclipse-based IDE, in your favorite web browser, or in the client for Visual Studio.
+Manage development tasks (defects, enhancements, tasks, stories, etc.) in the Eclipse-based IDE, in your favorite web browser, or in the client for Microsoft Visual Studio IDE.
 All environments provide rich tools to create, edit, and query work items.
-The IDE tools are tightly integrated with the other Rational Team Concert components like Source Control and Build, so you can navigate to other artifacts with ease.
+The IDE tools are tightly-integrated with the other Rational Team Concert components, such as Source Control and Build, so that you can navigate to other artifacts.

-The web-based tools provide much of the functionality and comfort of the Eclipse-based IDE, but without requiring any installation effort.
+The web-based tools provide much of the functionality of the Eclipse-based IDE, but without requiring any installation.

 User input can be validated and a work item can only be saved if the constraints are matched.

-When saving a work item with an unassigned category (‘Filed Against’ attribute), Rational Team Concert offers to automatically guess the category based from the content of the work item.
-Since this feature uses the fulltext service to derive the category from similar work items, it works best if the description attribute is rich in content (e.g. contains a stack trace).
+When saving a work item with an unassigned category (‘Filed Against’ attribute), Rational Team Concert offers to automatically guess the category based on the content of the work item.
+Since this feature uses the full-text service to derive the category from similar work items, it works best if the description attribute is rich in content (e.g. contains a stack trace).

 Work item customization

-Rational Team Concert supports customizations like creating new work item types with different sets of attributes, enumeration types, and work item type-specific presentation layouts for the web UI, the Eclipse-based IDE, and the client for Visual Studio.
-In addition, advanced customizations like defining specific state transitions, validation rules, dependent value sets and setting up predefined work item queries are also possible.
+Rational Team Concert supports customizations, such as creating new work item types with different sets of attributes, enumeration types, and work item type-specific presentation layouts for the web client, the Eclipse-based IDE, and the client for Visual Studio.
+In addition, advanced customizations, such as defining specific state transitions, validation rules, dependent value sets, and setting up predefined work item queries are also possible.

 Frequently used templates can be accessed quickly through an instantiation history.
 Its entries are sorted by usage (recently used templates are placed on top) and indicate whether a template has unbound variables.